nikosrossolatos/surge-client/README.md

 ##How to use

 Surge-client connects automatically with a standalone [surge](https://github.com/spideynr/surge) server.
-Alternatively, you can clone your own surge server and change the ip that surge-client connects to.
+Alternatively, you can clone your own [surge-server](https://github.com/spideynr/surge) and change the ip that surge-client connects to.

 ```js
 <script src="surge-client.min.js"></script>